ARenewalAgent-ITS/ara6-ctf-challenges/quals/misc/ephemeral/README.md

 ## Description

 The Ethereum testnet are one of the great place to test out stuff.
-Try my new smart contract system.
+Try my new smart contract system: 0xE929dbB995Ab84d54d5803657Ec984fA78A4AB9f.
+At: https://ephemery.dev/

 ## Flag